Young couple eating in their kitchen.

 Removing FHA MIP

-Removing Conventional PMI
+Removing Conventional Loan PMI

 Service Member Benefits

-The ServiceMembers Civil Relief Act (SCRA) covers service members from the date they enter an active duty cycle until 1 year following the end of an active duty assignment.
+The Servicemembers Civil Relief Act (SCRA) covers service members from the date they enter an active duty cycle until 1 year following the end of an active-duty assignment.
 During this period, those on active duty are entitled to certain SCRA benefits, including:

 • No requirement to pay late fees

-• Your lender can’t foreclose on you
+• Your lender not being able to foreclose on you

 ARM Adjustments

-If you have a 7-year ARM, your payment is going to stay fixed at the initial rate for 7 years.
+If you have a 7-year ARM, for example, your payment is going to stay fixed at the initial rate for 7 years.
 This ARM payment option would be marketed as a 7/6 ARM.
 The second number refers to how many times per year the rate adjusts at the end of the fixed period.
 In this case, the rate adjusts every 6 months.

 When it’s time for your ARM to adjust, it goes up or down based on a couple of indexes, depending on the investor in your mortgage.
 If you have a conventional loan through Fannie Mae or Freddie Mac, your interest rate is adjusted based on the 6-month Secured Overnight Financing Rate (SOFR).